A classic Christmas Tree is a timeless addition to any Christmas decorations.

 Inside each tree section is heat moldable batting.
 After assembling the tree, you heat the moldable batting with an iron according to the directions.
 This stiffens the tree enabling it to stand on its own.

 A feature I really found helpful was the small tab at the top of the tree making it easy to sew the star to the top of the tree.

-The finished tree is 13" tall with the optional tree skirt of 12" in diameter.
+The finished tree is 13" tall with an optional tree skirt of 12" in diameter.